Skip to main content

 Why this matters

-Every job offer in India leads with CTC.
-If you accept an offer based on that headline number alone, you may take home 30–40% less than you expected.
-Understanding CTC is the first step to evaluating any offer honestly — and to negotiating the right components, not just the headline figure.
+The reality: every job offer in India leads with CTC, but your rent, EMIs, and expenses run on in-hand salary.
+If you accept an offer based on the headline CTC alone, you may take home 30–40% less than you expected — and negotiate the wrong components.

 Definition